Our Investment Philosophy

 Socially Responsible Investing can be very effective using individual securities

-Several studies show that a portfolio with over 20-30 holdings is enough diversification and exceeding 30 holdings loses the advantages of diversification while many mutual funds own several hundred.
-This means there is a high percentage of holdings that are owned merely to soak up capital raised by the fund which are either losing money for the fund or merely going nowhere.
+Several studies show that a portfolio with over 20-30 holdings is enough diversification, while exceeding 30 holdings loses the advantages of diversification.
+Many mutual funds own several hundred.
+This means there is a high percentage of holdings that are owned merely to soak up capital raised by the fund.
+These holdings are either losing money for the fund or merely going nowhere.
 In our portfolios, we attempt to have every holding contributing to portfolio growth.
 Since your money is not co-mingled with thousands of other investors, there’s no need to own positions merely to be considered fully invested.

 In addition, approximately 90% of growth oriented mutual funds lag the performance of the Standard and Poors 500 Index over extended periods of time.
-This lag has caused many of them to abandon stock selection and focus on mirroring the S&P 500 while still charging the higher fee associated with Growth Funds.
+This lag has caused many of them to abandon stock selection.
+Instead they focus on mirroring the S&P 500 while still charging the higher fee associated with Growth Funds.
 In our opinion, a higher fee is worthwhile only if the portfolio performance exceeds that of the S&P 500.
 We continually monitor performance to make our fee worthwhile.

 A look at our Vegan Growth Portfolio performance can be viewed via our page: Request Access to VGP Model Data